Jacquelyn Ardam is a Visiting Assistant Professor in English at Colby College. She received her PhD in English from

 Jacquelyn studies and teaches 20th and 21st-century American and British literature.
 She is particularly interested in experimental and avant-garde writing, poetry, modernism, women’s literature, the intersections between writing and visual art, and the environmental humanities.
 She is currently at work on a book manuscript titled “Reading from A to Z: Alphabets, Experiments, Pedagogies.”

 At Colby College, Jacquelyn teaches courses in 20th and 21st-century literature.
-Her recent and upcoming courses include “Modern American Poetry,” “Contemporary American Poetry,” “21st-Century Women’s Writing,” “Race and Gender in Experimental Women’s Writing,” “Modern American Poetry: Freedoms and Constraints,” “Contemporary American Poetry: Experiments, Politics, Selves,” “Plants, Animals, and (Almost) Humans,” and “Science Fictions.”
+Her recent and upcoming courses include “Modern American Poetry,” “Contemporary American Poetry,” “21st-Century Women’s Writing,” “Race and Gender in Experimental Women’s Writing,” “Modern American Poetry,” “Poetry Remixes,” “Plants, Animals, and (Almost) Humans,” and “Science Fictions.”
 She has previously taught courses on topics such as modern American fiction and the life and work of Virginia Woolf.
 She received the UCLA Distinguished Teaching Award in 2012.